pingcap/docs/tidb-cloud/branch-github-integration.md

 ---
-title: Branch GitHub Integration
+title: Branching GitHub Integration
-summary: Learn how to use the Branch GitHub integration.
+summary: Learn how to use the Branching GitHub integration.
 ---

 # Branching GitHub Integration (Beta)

 > **Note:**
 >
-> Branching GitHub integration is based on the TiDB Cloud branch.
-Make sure you have familiar with [TiDB Cloud branch](./branch-overview.md) before you read this tutorial.
+> Branching GitHub integration is based on the TiDB Serverless Branch.
+Make sure you have are with [TiDB Serverless Branch](./branch-overview.md) before you read this tutorial.

-You can integrate branching into your GitHub CI/CD pipeline using the Branching GitHub Integration.
-It allows you to connect a GitHub repository to your TiDB Cloud serverless cluster.
-Then a GitHub App that manages TiDB Cloud branches will work in this repository.
+You can integrate branches into your GitHub CI/CD pipeline using the Branching GitHub Integration.
+It allows you to connect a GitHub repository to your TiDB serverless cluster.
+Then a GitHub App that manages TiDB Serverless branches will work in this repository.

 The following tutorial will show you: